clairton/unoapi-cloud/README.md

 Visit `http://localhost:9876/ping` wil be render a "pong!"

+## Boot options

+`yarn start` up a single server and save session and media file in filesystem

+`yarn cloud` up a single server and save message in redis and message broker rabbitmq

+`yarn web` e `yarn worker` up a web and worker with redis and rabbitmq

 ## Environment Variables

 The ENV Configurations put default value and the format and same name of configs: